Abdelfatahh/Hezema/README.md

-## Welcome to My Portfolio
+# Welcome to My Portfolio

-# I am Abdelfatah Hezema, Computer Science graduate and software engineer.
+## I am Abdelfatah Hezema, Computer Science graduate and software engineer.

-I have a passion for CS and a huge curiousity to know how things really work, and it drives me to keep learning, exploring and digging deeper down to learn more.
+I have a passion for CS and a huge curiousity to know how things really work, and it drives me to keep learning, exploring and digging deeper to learn more.

 My experience is mostly in Javascript frameworks (React.js/ Vue.js and Node.js) and Frontend developement.

-### Markdown
+## Projects

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for